aniru-dh21/Tkinter-based-Whiteboard-App/README.md

 Now we've completed the functions.
 Next we'll use Tkinter to create the window for your app and buttons for choosing colors, clearing the whiteboard, and selecting your line width.

 ## Building the GUI

+GUI stands for Graphical User Interface, representing the windows you interact with on your computer, smartphone tablets, and so on.